RyannosaurusRex/ryanhayes.net/src/content/2015-08-16-how-to-set-up-an-emberjs-app-inside-of-an-asp-net-mvc-app.md

 `<link rel="stylesheet" href="/my-ember-app/dist/assets/vendor.css">`

-&#8230;and continue for any other .js apps you are serving in your Ember app&#8217;s index.html
+&#8230;and continue for any other .js apps you are serving in your Ember app's index.html

 ## [](https://gist.github.com/RyannosaurusRex/063c76e2d3eb756989f3#setup-camel-casing-of-json-for-ember-data){#user-content-setup-camel-casing-of-json-for-ember-data.anchor}Setup Camel Casing of JSON for Ember Data

 Ember Data is certainly not required, but it definitely helps in a lot of cases.
 In order to save yourself from writing any adapters for Ember Data to support non-camelcase (the default in ASP.NET WebAPI), you use the following code in your Global.asax.cs to force JSON.NET to camelcase all of your responses, and expect the same in return.
-This also means you&#8217;re closer to supporting the jsonapi.org spec!
+This also means you're closer to supporting the jsonapi.org spec!

 In your `Global.asax.cs`, import `using Newtonsoft.Json;` and `using Newtonsoft.Json.Serialization;`and then include the following in your ApplicationStart() method: